commercetools/commercetools-php-symfony/quickstart.md

     strict_variables: false
 ```

+* recreate the translation messages by running:
+`bin/console translation:update --dump-messages --force en ExampleBundle`

 ## Sample Data

-* At this point no data is inserted in the shop which will result that your sample e-shop is
+* At this point no data is inserted in the shop which will result to your sample e-shop be
 more or less empty and no sample products/categories/etc
 will be demonstrated.
-To insert the sample Sunrise data please follow the procedure
+To import the sample Sunrise data please follow the procedure
 [here](https://github.com/commercetools/commercetools-sunrise-data/).
 You may run this importer
-in a totally new repo, since you will not need any of it after running it once in your project.
+in a repository other than the one you currently work at, since you will not need any of it
+after running it once on your project.